kulturwunsch/Kultur-API-for-WP/README.md

 **What we won't cover:**

-- How to setup a solution that fits your need.
-This is a basic demo to help you get started.
-- Understanding of MVC; including Controllers, Middlewares or ExceptionHandlers.
-- How to integrate into third party frameworks.
+- Develop your own software for the administration of the association
+- Creating your own interfaces to connect to the culture API

 **What we cover:**

-- How to get up and running fast - from scratch.
+- How to get up and running fast
-- How to get ExceptionHandlers, Middlewares and Controllers working.
+- Extend WordPress features for full culture integration
-- How to setup your webservers.
+- How to integrate your existing API into this plugin

 ## Requirements

 - PHP 7.4 or later
 - PHP JSON extension enabled.
 - PHP CURL extension enabled
-- WordPress 6.0 or later
+- WordPress 6.3 or later

 ## Features